Creating Functional Workspace for the Workforce

 What you need before you make floor plan decisions is data.
-With the right data, and proper analysis of that data, you can determine the right mix of open and private office space for your organisation.
+With the right data, and proper analysis of that data, you can determine the right mix of open and private office space for your organization.

-Our SmartView solution captures office space utilisation down to the desk chair.
+Our SmartView solution captures office space utilization down to the desk chair.
 Using activity sensor technology to passively detect use and occupancy of meeting rooms and workstations, you can gather the information needed to make smart space decisions that will accommodate employee needs.

 Each SmartView sensor constantly records activity.
 Maximum and minimum occupancy figures can be recorded for an entire building, a specific floor, a department, a conference room – even the chairs within a conference room.
 This continuous monitoring helps manage real estate trends by providing reporting analysis in real time.